 But newer isn't always better!
 There are plenty of old-school animes that are just as good today as they were when they first debuted, even if they feel dated in some ways.

-Here are the best classic old-school animes that are old but gold.
+Here are our picks for the best classic old-school anime series that may be old but are still gold.
 Even if you're an avid anime fan, you may have missed some of these!

 Rurouni Kenshin takes place during Japan's Meiji period, a tumultuous time when Japan underwent a series of reformations.
 The story itself is fictional, but it's loosely based on the life of Kawakami Gensai, a skilled samurai during this time.